AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 **Output Properties**

 * **[!UICONTROL Save output document using]**: Specify the location to save the output file.
-You can save the output file at an location  which is relative to the payload, in a variable, or specify an absolute location to save the output file.
+You can save the output file at a location  which is relative to the payload, in a variable, or specify an absolute location to save the output file.
 If the path does not exist in crx-repository, an administrator can create the path before using it.

 **Advanced Properties**